Swart-lab/bleties/docs/milraa.md

-The recommended aligner is [minimap2](https://github.com/lh3/minimap2), with the options `--secondary=no --MD`, with PacBio subreads/CLR reads (use option `-ax map-pb`) or CCS/HiFi reads (use option `-ax asm20`).
+The recommended aligner is [minimap2](https://github.com/lh3/minimap2), with the options `--secondary=no --MD`, with PacBio subreads/CLR reads (use option `-ax map-pb`), or PacBio CCS/HiFi reads (use option `-ax asm20`) or Nanopore long reads (use option `ax map-ont`).

 Input data
 ----------

  * Ciliate MAC genome assembly, Fasta format.
- * PacBio read library mapping onto that assembly, sorted/indexed BAM format; mapper should report valid CIGAR string and NM tag.
+ * Long read library mapping onto that assembly, sorted/indexed BAM format;
+   mapper should report valid CIGAR string and NM tag.

 Differences of long read to short read alignments